vnatesh/CAKE_on_CPU/README.md

 * `ARMPL 21.0.0`
 * `OpenBLAS 0.3.14.dev`

 The experiments are organized in separate directories for each CPU architecture tested (Intel, AMD, ARM).
-Each arch-specific directory contains sub-directories corresponding to figures in the CAKE paper.
+Each arch-specific directory contains sub-directories corresponding to figures in the CAKE paper (<http://www.eecs.harvard.edu/~htk/publication/2021-sc-kung-natesh-sabot.pdf>).
 To run an experiment and plot the associated figure, simply enter the directory and execute the `run.sh` file.
 An example to generate Figure 10 for the Intel CPU tested is shown below.
 Experiments should be performed in `sudo` mode to enable permissions for hardware profiling.

 ```bash
 ~/CAKE_on_CPU$ sudo -s